Deciding to buy a home is a big step.

-You might be excited to look at homes or apartments online, or even stop by a few open houses.
-However, without getting your finances in check, you may not be able to make your home-buying dream come true.
+It’s exciting to look at homes or apartments online, or even stop by a few houses.
+But without getting your finances in order, you may not be able to make your home-buying dream come true.

-Your credit score is one of the ways a mortgage lender will determine your financial ability to pay your loan punctually, every month.
+Your credit score is one of the ways a mortgage lender will determine your ability to pay your loan every month.
 Five key factors influence your score, each varying in importance:

-Regardless of how low your mortgage rate is, the ability to offer a sizeable down payment can measurably improve your overall buying power.
+Regardless of how low your mortgage rate is, the ability to offer a sizeable down payment will improve your buying power.

 Why is this the case?
 “The biggest factor in determining your mortgage rate is your Loan-to-Value%, which is your loan amount divided by the purchase price or appraised value,” explains Stephen Casil, Vice President of Secondary Markets at Lyons Mortgage.

-A higher down payment makes you more attractive to the seller, displaying that you are financially ready to make the purchase.
+A higher down payment makes you more attractive to the seller, displaying an eagerness to buy.
 In competitive markets like New York City, this will separate you from other buyers.

 Your debt-to-income ratio can be a valuable number and it’s exactly what it sounds: the amount of debt you have as compared to your overall income.

 This calculation is your total monthly debt payments divided by your total monthly household income.

 For example, if you pay $1500 a month for your mortgage and another $100 a month for an auto loan and $400 a month for the rest of your debts, your monthly debt payments are $2000($1500 + $100 + $400 = $2,000).
 If your gross monthly income is $6000, then your debt-to-income ratio is 33 percent.

 Generally, you’ll want to keep it below 43, but the lower your DTI is, the greater the chance you will be able to get the mortgage you seek.